Swish Swish: Live performances

 Perry performed "Swish Swish" solo on the Saturday Night Live season finale on May 20, 2017.
-The performance quickly went viral, with much of the attention coming towards dancer Russell Horning, dubbed the "Backpack Kid", whose arm-swinging dance move ("the Floss") became widely imitated.
+The performance quickly went viral, with much of the attention coming towards teen dancer Russell Horning, dubbed the "Backpack Kid", whose arm-swinging dance move ("the Floss") became widely imitated.
 Perry also performed the song during her set on BBC Radio 1's Big Weekend on May 27, 2017, the Glastonbury Festival 2017 on June 24, 2017, as well as on The Voice finale on July 2, 2017, featuring male dancers in high heels.
 On June 26, Minaj performed a verse of the song at the first-ever 2017 NBA Awards.
 Perry also performed the song live with Minaj for the first time at the 2017 MTV Video Music Awards.
 As stated by Billboard's Joe Lynch, Perry started the performance "standing atop an enormous half-basketball on stage."
 As Lynch wrote, "her backup dancers sport[ed] nets-for-veils on their faces", while later "the half-basketball rotated around to reveal Nicki Minaj hidden inside."
 Near the end of the performance, Perry flew "above the crowd and landing atop a basketball hoop just in time to end the show on a literal slam dunk while basketball balloons dropped over the crowd."
-The song is also performed on Perry's Witness: The Tour.
-Halfway through the performance, Perry invites a member from the audience onstage for a basketball shooting contest.
+The song was also performed on Perry's Witness: The Tour.
+Halfway through the performance, Perry would invite a member from the audience onstage for a basketball shooting contest.